 Why is food safety important?

-When your child is neutropenic the number of white blood cells (neutrophils) in their body is dramatically reduced.
+After a peripheral blood stem cell transplant (PBSC) the number of white blood cells in your body is dramatically reduced.
+This is called neutropenia.
 White blood cells normally help to fight organisms that cause infection, including food related infections.
-Being neutropenic puts the body at greater risk of infection from bacteria or fungus in foods.
+Being neutropenic puts you at greater risk of infection from bacteria or fungus in foods.
 You are at an even greater risk of picking up any type of infection during a stem cell transplant and for a short period of time afterwards, whilst your immune system rebuilds itself, than when you have previously been neutropenic through treatment.
 Hence, further dietary restrictions are needed.
-These guidelines will help reduce the risk of infection by outlining foods to avoid.
+These guidelines will help you and your family reduce the risk of infection by outlining foods to avoid.

-When should a neutropenic food safety diet be followed?
+When should a grade 2 neutropenic food safety diet be followed?

 How long should this diet be followed?

 Until three months after your transplant.
-Once you are no longer neutropenic you can be less cautious about eating the foods mentioned in this leaflet but please monitor the neutrophil count carefully and if at risk of being neutropenic follow the food safety diet in this leaflet.
+Once you are no longer neutropenic, you can be less cautious about eating the foods mentioned in this leaflet but please monitor the neutrophil count carefully.
+If you are at risk of being neutropenic, follow the food safety diet in this leaflet.
 In addition, whether neutropenic or not, it is important to continue to practice good food safety for a further three months after transplant.

 Food service on the ward

 We do not encourage you to bring in homemade, takeaway or frozen food from outside the ward If you wish to give your child foods brought in from outside the ward, they must be on the allowed food list and a food disclaimer form needs to be completed.
 Please ask a member of ward staff for this.

 If wishing to store brought in food, it must be correctly labelled and stored.
 Please ask a member of ward staff for instructions.